timebertt/masters-thesis-controller-sharding/content/40-design.md

 ## Assignments in Admission {#sec:design-admission}

 The second architectural change ensures that the overhead of the sharding mechanism stays the same independent of the controller's load.
-It ensures a constant overhead for true horizontal scalability of sharded controller setups, addressing req. \ref{req:scale-out} and \ref{req:constant}.
+It ensures a constant overhead for true horizontal scalability of sharded controller setups, addressing \refreq{scale-out} and \refreq*{constant}.
 This change builds upon the previous one to limit the sharder's resource usage and to reduce the API request volume caused by assignments and coordination.

 The evolved design achieves these goals by performing assignments in the API admission phase, which replaces the sharder's costly watch cache for sharded objects.
-Considering the sharding-related events that need to be handled by the sharding mechanism ([@sec:sharding-events]), the watch cache for sharded objects is only needed to detect and handle evt. \ref{evt:new-object}, i.e., when new unassigned objects are created, or existing objects are drained.
+Considering the sharding-related events that need to be handled by the sharding mechanism ([@sec:sharding-events]), the watch cache for sharded objects is only needed to detect and handle \refevt{new-object}, i.e., when new unassigned objects are created, or existing objects are drained.
 This event always involves a mutating API request for the sharded object itself.
 Hence, the admission control logic can be leveraged to perform actions in response to the request instead of triggering sharder reconciliations in response to a watch event.